averbraeck/gscg-design/doc/4-architecture/database-design.md

 - `actor` is the instantiation of an `actor_type` in the `game_version`.
 It has a `location` and one or more instances of `role`.
 - `role_type` defines a role for an `actor_type` such as Purchasing, Selling, Producing, Banking or Transporting in the simulation library.
 Therefore, it contains a reference to a `java_type`.
 - `role` is the instantiation of an `role_type` in the `game_version`.
 The `role` has a `content_receiver` that specifies when content (messages) can be received and how long it takes to process.
-- `content_receiver` is a simple specification of the delay that occurs when receiving content (messages).
+- `content_receiver` is a specification of the delay that occurs when receiving content (messages).
+It handles fixed delays, stochastic delays and working times of the actor (See Issue #18).
 - `location` specifies an (x,y) or (lon,lat) position for the `actor`.
 It is located on a `landmass`.
+A location also has a timezone offset for global trade, see Issue #36.
 - `landmass` is important, since trucks and trains cannot transport goods between landmasses, only on landmasses.
 For quick calculations on a landmass, the average truck speed is given for the landmass.

 The partial relations look as follows:

 ![](diagrams/gscg-database-actor-role.png)

-> [!NOTE]
-> The definition of `content_receiver` can probably be extended with versions that have weekend closure, that work office hours in a certain time zone, etc.

 ### Actor and Role parameter/value tables